isc-projects/bind9/bin/nsupdate/nsupdate.rst

 .. option:: -t timeout

    This option sets the maximum time an update request can take before it is aborted.
 The default is 300 seconds.
-If zero, the timeout is disabled.
+If zero, the timeout is disabled for TCP mode.
+For UDP mode, the option :option:`-u` takes precedence over this option, unless the option :option:`-u` is set to zero, in which case the interval is computed from the :option:`-t` timeout interval and the number of UDP retries.
+For UDP mode, the timeout can not be disabled, and will be rounded up to 1 second in case if both :option:`-t` and :option:`-u` are set to zero.

 .. option:: -T